-Pretty soon, their diet consists of air and chia seeds, and they move to Berkeley and join a cult.
+Pretty soon, their diet consists of air and chia seeds and they move to Berkeley and join a cult.

-Let’s all take a breath, do the best we can and move on with our day.
+So let’s all take a breath, do the best we can and move on with our day.

 Okie dokie smokey.

-Here’s how I’m gonna’ break this bad boy down without dissecting it to the point of absurd confusion.
+Here’s how I’m gonna break this bad boy down without dissecting it to the point of absurd confusion.

-- Coconut oil is one of three plant sources that contains saturated fat (along with palm kernel oil and cocoa butter).
+- Coconut oil is one of three plant sources that contain saturated fat (along with palm kernel oil and cocoa butter).
 It’s made up of over 90% saturated fat (more than butter or lard).

 - Saturated fat is typically found in animal food.